What Causes a Thud Noise When Taking Foot Off Gas Pedal

 - Clunk noise when letting off the gas pedal

 - Knock sound when letting off-gas

-Worn mounts, suspension and steering problems can all cause a knocking noise when taking the foot off the accelerator pedal.
+Worn mounts, suspension, and steering problems can cause a knocking noise when taking the foot off the accelerator pedal.

 Let's take a look at some of the most common problems.

-These symptoms were caused by a bad front differential bushing.
+A bad front differential bushing caused these symptoms.
 The bushing shown in the picture will crack and create too much free play for the differential.
 To verify jack up the car.
 Grab the end of the front differential (carrier) and check for play.

 If there is any play or cracks, the rubber bushings should be replaced.

 Also, visually inspect the rest of the front differential bushings for cracks.
 There are three bushings.

 The rearmost bushing seems to fail most often.